CountCrypt: Quantum Cryptography between QCMA and PP: QCCC Commitments Exist Relative To

 Since this section details a construction, we will show that our construction satisfies stronger security requirements than given in~\Cref{def:com}.
 Note that if a bit commitment scheme satisfies statistical hiding and sum-binding, then it trivially satisfies computational hiding and weak computational binding.

-\begin{definition}[Statistical hiding from~\cite{STOC:HaiRei07}]Let $(Com,Rec)$ be a bit-commitment scheme.
-We say that $(Com,Rec)$ satisfies statistical hiding if for all (inefficient) adversarial receivers $Rec'$, the transcript of the interaction between $Rec'$ and the committer with input $m$ is statistically close to the transcript of the interaction between $Rec'$ and the committer with input $m'$.
+\begin{definition}[Statistical hiding~\cite{STOC:HaiRei07}]Let $(\Comm,\Rece)$ be a bit-commitment scheme.
+We say that $(\Comm,\Rece)$ satisfies statistical hiding if for all (inefficient) adversarial receivers $\Rece'$, the transcript of the commit stage between $\Rece'$ and $\Comm$ with input $m$ is statistically close to the transcript of the commit stage between $\Rece'$ and $\Comm$ with input $m'$.
 That is,